Home March 1, 2022

 7. Get Help From Your Local Nursery’s Experts

 Whether you’re new to gardening or a seasoned pro, your local nursery is bound to have the resources and assistance you need when dealing with garden pests, planting a new flower bed, or trying out a new crop.
-We’re lucky to live in a place with many local experts, including those at Valley Nursery in Poulsbo.
+We’re lucky to live in a place with many local experts, including those at Olmsted’s Nursery and Valley Nursery, both right here in Poulsbo.
 They’re friendly, extremely knowledgeable, and always ready to assist.